tuva-health/docs/docs/guides/fhir-preprocessing.md

 gender = gender
 ...
 ```
-it would store the first telecom system, value, and use, as well as another column that has an array with all of the telecoms for that patient record.
-It might looks something like:
+would store the first telecom system, value, and usu in their own columns, and add another column that has an array with all of the telecoms for that patient record.
+It might look something like:
 ```python
 [{'system': 'phone','value': '1(555)867-5309','use': 'mobile'},{'system': 'phone','value': '1(877)527-7454','use': 'usual'}]
 ```